 Early Origins of the Freeyke family

-Important Dates for the Freeyke family
+Early History of the Freeyke family

 This web page shows only a small excerpt of our Freeyke research.
 Another 169 words (12 lines of text) covering the years 1379, 1522, 1565, 1606, 1630 and 1630 are included under the topic Early Freeyke History in all our PDF Extended History products and printed products wherever possible.

 The name, Freeyke, occurred in many references, and from time to time, it was spelt Firth, Fyrth, Firthe, Firths and others.

 Early Notables of the Freeyke family (pre 1700)